 How to make the best timetable for JEE?

 Try to find your productive study hours by studying for a few days at different times, morning, day and night.
 Then make a timetable knowing your most efficient hours.
 Do not blindly follow others advice even if it’s from a topper.
 Ideally your coaching and school timings are fixed, so you have to make a timetable mainly for self-study and holidays.

 How to follow my timetable for JEE Main?

 JEE timetable is hard to follow at some times.
 Mainly during the initial stages, it gets tough to study consistently.
 So don’t make a tough timetable at the start which is difficult to follow for you.
 Build your interest in subjects, identify effective study hours and then make a final timetable.
 Taking a break from a rigorous study routine is fine at times but don’t overdo it.

-Follow the best timetable and routine for JEE under the guidance of best teachers and experts in Mystudycart JEE Online Courses.
+Follow the best timetable for JEE preparation under the guidance of top faculty and experts in Mystudycart JEE Online Courses.